-MOC-1 Description of SNP Population MOC 1-Description of SNP Population Eligibility MCA serves individuals who are eligible for both Medicare and Medicaid.
-To qualify for enrollment in MCA, individuals must meet the following eligibility requirements: - 1.
-Have both Medicare Part A and Part B entitlements - 2.
+MCA serves individuals who are eligible for both Medicare and Medicaid.
+To qualify for enrollment in MCA, individuals must meet the following eligibility requirements:

+- Have both Medicare Part A and Part B entitlements - 2.
 Be eligible for Arizona Health Care Cost Containment System (AHCCCS) Medicaid - 3.
 Live within the MCA geographic service areas approved by the CMS - 4.
-Age 65 or over; turning age 65 within the month they are requesting enrollment; or are under the age of 65 and meet the criteria for Medicare eligibility to include qualifying disability.
+Age 65 or over; turning age 65 within the month they are requesting enrollment; or under the age of 65 and meet the criteria for Medicare eligibility to include qualifying disability

+MOC 1 - Description of SNP Population

+Overall Population

-MOC 1-Description of SNP Population Overall Population All MCA enrollees are dually eligible.
+All MCA beneficiaries are dually eligible.
 Due to this nature they all have complex medical, behavioral and social needs.
-The most vulnerable enrollees are at higher risk of poor outcomes and increased service utilization.
-They may require additional services and specialized programs beyond those available to the MCA general enrollees to assist in management of their complex needs.
-Based on demographics, enrollment information and information from other analysis, the following three groups are our most vulnerable sub population: - Enrollees in ALTCS /FIDE-DSNP, diagnosis of serious mental illness (SMI) and in Core 2.0 (predictive analytical tool) High risk group Enrollees in in DD/HIDE-DSNP , and in Core 2.0 (predictive analytical tool) High risk group Enrollees in ACC/HIDE SNP, diagnosis of serious mental illness (SMI), in Core 2.0 (predictive - analytical tool) High risk group and high disability index
+The most vulnerable beneficiaries are at higher risk of poor outcomes and increased service utilization.
+They may require additional services and specialized programs beyond those available to the MCA general beneficiaries to assist in management of their complex needs.

+Based on demographics, enrollment information and information from other analysis, the following three groups are our most vulnerable sub populations:

+- ✓ Beneficiaries in ALTCS/Fully Integrated Dual Eligible (FIDE)-DSNP High risk group - ✓ Beneficiaries with diagnosis of serious mental illness (SMI) in the high-risk care management group - ✓ Beneficiaries with developmental disabilities DD/Highly Integrated Dual Eligible (HIDE)-DSNP

-SNP Staff Structure MCA employs and contracts with staff and organizations to ensure that it meets all administrative and clinical oversight functions within the organizational structure regarding caring for all enrollees on the plan.
-Employee MOC Training All Mercy Care employees and contracted staff are required to complete MOC training using the technology-based training tool to develop their knowledge about the MOC objectives, goals and requirements so they can effectively assist enrollees and providers when performing their daily job responsibilities. - New employees and contracted staff must complete MOC training within 90 days of hire. - Existing employees and contracted staff must complete MOC training annually.
+SNP Staff Structure

+MCA employs and contracts with staff and organizations to ensure that it meets all administrative and clinical oversight functions within the organizational structure regarding caring for all beneficiaries on the plan.

+Employee MOC Training

+All Mercy Care employees and contracted staff are required to complete MOC training using the technology-based training tool to develop their knowledge about the MOC objectives, goals and requirements so they can effectively assist beneficiaries and providers when performing their daily job responsibilities.

+- New employees and contracted staff must complete MOC training within 90 days of hire. - Existing employees and contracted staff must complete MOC training annually.